 Zika virus infections are new—at least in their current widespread form.
 If you plan to travel to places with known Zika outbreaks get the latest travel recommendations from the CDC website or the World Health Organization (WHO) website before you go.

-Zika is a mosquito-borne virus.
+Zika is a virus spread by mosquitoes.

 The virus has spread quickly to many countries in South America and Central America, the Caribbean, and Mexico.
 Many cases have also been found in the U.S.